avineshwar/Sidecar-HTTP-Rate-Limiting-Proxy/README.md

 ##### Architecture overview:
 - Primitive error handling is taken care off.
 - The current design supports horizontal scalability.
-An extension towards multi-threaded will make add vertical scalability, if needed.
+An extension towards multi-threaded will make vertical scalability attainable, if needed.
 - Libraries are used over socket creation.
-This is support the goal of production readiness in an agile setting.
+This supports the goal of production readiness in an agile setting.

+##### Running instructions:
+- Ensure Python 2.7 is installed and present (at `/usr/bin/python`)
+- Make the file executable (`chmod u+x HRLP.py`)
+- Run the file (`./HRLP.py`)

+##### Gotchas & Considerations:
+- 1
+- 2
+- 3